Dying in Nyack, NY

 • Alone.

 Me?
-I hugged the old man, kissed his bald head, tried to close his vacant eyes, and I just walked out backward.
-There would be much family drama in that hospital room.
-The shitshow would last three days and then two more years.
+I hugged the old man, kissed his bald head, tried to close his vacant eyes, and walked out backward.
+There would be family drama in that hospital room.
+This shitshow would last three days and then two more years.
 I wanted none of it.
 My sister climbed into bed with dad.

 In the hallway, I hugged the nurses — one of them twice — and took the stairs to the sidewalk.